- DEIB Trends 2026 – Navigating a Complex Landscape - January 28, 2026

 Ongig elevates the candidate experience by optimizing your career site with user-friendly recruiting widgets, such as support chat boxes and Glassdoor ratings.

 Today’s fresh hires eventually leave the company with powerful opinions that could sway the opinions of an entire crowd of job seekers.
-According to Glassdoor, 86% of employees and job seekers research company reviews and ratings before applying for a role.
+According to Glassdoor, 53% of job seekers look for more company information after reading a job post, with 83% more likely to research company reviews and ratings.

 As such, it is necessary to evaluate every candidate carefully to determine if they are a good fit for your company’s growth and values.
 Assessing each hire beyond their immediate contributions is critical.
 It is important to consider the person’s career journey and how their testimonials could influence future recruitment campaigns.